Founders raise bid to take American Greetings private

+BERLIN, March 2 Continental expects a possible tie-up between PSA Peugeot Citroen and General Motors' Opel division would boost its business, its chief executive said.

-American Greetings Corp's (AM.N) founding family raised its offer price to take the gift card and party goods company private, sending its shares up 10 percent in extended trading.
+Jan 17 American Greetings Corp's founding family raised its offer price to take the gift card and party goods company private, sending its shares up 10 percent in extended trading.

 Chief Executive Zev Weiss, other members of the founding Weiss family and related parties offered $17.50 per American Greetings share, up from their previous offer of $17.18.